 However, the predicates from this library can also be used to stay longer within the clean paradigm where non-deterministic predicates are composed from simpler non-deterministic predicates by means of conjunction and disjunction.
 While evaluating a conjunction, we might want to eliminate duplicates of the first part of the conjunction.
-Below we give both the classical solution for solving variations of (a(X),b(X)) and the ones using this library side-by-side.
+Below we give both the classical solution for solving variations of (a (X), b (X)) and the ones using this library side-by-side.

 '''

-Avoid duplicates (of earlier steps), distinct(a(X)), member(X, Xs), b(X).
+Avoid duplicates (if earlier steps),

+member(X, Xs),

 '''

+b(X).